LIST: Provinces, cities, municipalities under state of calamity

 It also allows the granting of no-interest loans to severely affected residents through government financing or lending institutions.

 Weather update.
-PAGASA is currently monitoring Tropical Depression “Emong” and Tropical Storm “Dante” within the Philippine area of responsibility (PAR), with heavy to torrential rains forecast over parts of Luzon until Thursday, July 24.
+PAGASA is currently monitoring Severe Tropical Storm “Emong” and Tropical Storm “Dante” within the Philippine area of responsibility (PAR), with heavy to torrential rains forecast over parts of Luzon until Thursday, July 24.

 --